dsiu13/infosec_interview_questions/README.md

 - **Fortifying SQL Statements**: Each of these techniques performs all required escaping of dangerous characters before the SQL statement is passed to the underlying database system.
 - **Defense in Network**: Intrusion Prevention System.

-#### Cross-Site Scripting (XSS)
+##### Cross-Site Scripting (XSS) Reflected XSS?
+Stored XSS?
 - Type of injection attack, where malicious scripts are injected into otherwise benign and trust websites.
 - Attack occurs when an attacker uses a web app to send malicious code.
 Usually in the form of a browser side script, to a different end user.
 - This script runs because the client believes it comes from a trust source.
 It can gain access to cookies, session tokens, or any sensitive info
 - Separated into two categories: Stored and Reflected.
-- **Stored attacks** - The attacker injects the website with a malicious script.
-Each time the website is visited the scripted is executed because the user's browser recognizes it as a trusted source
+- **Stored attacks** - The attacker injects the vulnerable web application with a malicious script.
+Each time the website is visited the script is executed because the user's browser recognizes it as a trusted source.
 - **Reflected** aka Non-persistent attacks occur when when malicious script is reflected off a web app to the victim's browser.
 Reflect works when incoming requests are not being sufficiently sanitized.
 This allows for manipulation of a web application's functions and the activation of malicious script.
 Unlike stored attacks which need a website vulnerability that allows for permanent injections of malicious scripts.
-Reflected attacks only require the malicious script to be embedded
+The attack only requires the malicious script to be embedded, and then it can reflect malicious script off a web app onto a user's browser.
 - **Web Application Firewall (WAF)** is the most common solution for XSS and web application attacks.
 WAF employ different methods to counter attack vectors.
 In XSS, that would be signature based filtering to identify and block malicious requests.
 - Reflected attacks are more common, reflected attacks do not have the same reach as stored, and reflected attacks can be avoided by vigilant users
 - Reflected attacks are best avoided by vigilant users.
 The user's request is block in reflected where as in stored it's the websites request.

-#### Distributed Denial of Service / Denial of Service (DDoS/DoS)
-- DDoS is distributed denial of service is an attack that involves a series of connected online devices that are used to overwhelm a target website, server or other network with fake traffic.
-- DoS attack does that same thing, but from only one machine.
-- DDoS attacks don't just aim at bypassing the security layer, DDoS main focus is to make your servers and sites unavailable to legitimate users.
-They can also be used as a "smokescreen" to cover other harmful acts or destroy systems.
-- DDoS is one of the most common forms of attacks.
-- Application layer attack: Exhausts targets resources and disrupts access to the targets service or site.
-HttP Flood is an example
-- Protocol attack: Aimed at the networking layer to overwhelm the tablespace of the firewall, core networking services, or load balancer that sends requests to the target.
-- Volumetric attack: Uses a botnet to generate huge traffic and jams up the work on the target.
-DNS amplification is an example of volumetric
-- Their are hosting services who will monitor your VPN, proxies, dns, and data to see any potential DDoS attack.
-- You can also send traffic into the abyss with **Black Hole Routing**

 #### Cross-Site Request Forgery (CSRF)
 - Attack that forces an end user to execute unwanted actions on a web app in which they are currently authenticated.
 An attacker may trick the user of the web app into executing malicious actions of the attacker's choosing.